ainefairbrother/ensemblQueryR/README.md

 #### For >1000 query rsIDs

 There is a separate function for large queries (>1000 rsIDs) because of Ensembl's API query size limit.
-This function takes a `data.frame` as an input, and gets all rsIDs in LD with a column containing query rsIDs called `rsid`.
+This function takes a `data.frame` as an input, and gets all rsIDs in LD with a column of query rsIDs called `rsid`.

 ``` r
 # example input data